beecode-rs/msh-node-env/README.md

 Micro-service helper: node environment

-This project is intended to be used in typescript project to validate and add types to the project configuration
+This project is intended to be used in typescript project to validate and add types to the project configuration.

 <!-- toc -->